kintone-workshops/timeline-generator-amcharts/README.md

 ```

 ### Not seeing all the presidents? <!-- omit in toc -->
-Verify that the `# per page` setting is set to 100 in order for the amCharts Timeline to display all the presidents.
+Verify that the `# per page` setting is set to 100 for the amCharts Timeline to display all the presidents.
 * [![Kintone-View-Setting-Record-Count.png](docs/img/Kintone-View-Setting-Record-Count.png)](docs/img/Kintone-View-Setting-Record-Count-HD.png)

 ### Not seeing a highlighted `TODO:`? <!-- omit in toc -->